beelzebub1232/AutoRepairPro/README.md

     - **IMPORTANT**: Rename the file to `mysql-connector-j-8.0.33.jar` or update the `compile` and `run` scripts to match your file's name.

 2.  **Configure Database Connection**:
-    - Open `AutoRepairPro/src/com/autorepairpro/db/DatabaseConnector.java`.
+    - Open `src/com/autorepairpro/db/DatabaseConnector.java`.
     - Update the `DB_USER` and `DB_PASSWORD` variables with your MySQL credentials.

-3.  **Create Database**:
+3.  **Create Database and Tables**:
     - Connect to your MySQL server using a tool like MySQL Workbench or the command-line client.
-    - Execute the contents of the `database_setup.sql` file to create the database, tables, and sample data.
+    - Execute the contents of the `autorepairpro_db.sql` file to create the database, tables, and sample data:
+      - Example command: `mysql -u <username> -p < autorepairpro_db.sql`

 ### Step 3: Compile and Run